thesadru/genshin.py/docs/authentication.md

 To get your authkey manually from other platforms, you can use any of these approaches:

 - PC
-    - Open the Paimon menu
-    - Click Feedback
-    - Wait for it to load, and a feedback page should open
+    - Open the wish history in the game and wait for it to load
+    - Open the file at `~\AppData\LocalLow\miHoYo\Genshin Impact\output_log.txt`
-    - Copy the link
+    - Find the link which starts with `OnGetWebViewPageFinish` and copy it
 - Android
     - Open the Paimon menu
     - Click Feedback